storefront-x/storefront-x/docs/advanced/event-bus.md

 # Event Bus

 We can emit any type of event to services we choose using the `bus` concept.
-Bus concept can contain these directorys (we will go through in the next sections):
+Bus concept can contain these directories (we will go through them in the next sections):

 - `events` - contains types of input parameters for emit function (eg. `ViewProduct.ts`)
 - `listeners` - contains code, which will be called after emit function is run, for example it can send a gtag event to Google Analytics (eg. `useListenViewProduct.ts`)